tolgraven/proper-vim-tmux-nav/README.md

 	Is nice because has very similar feel.
 But proper unified even better.
 	<M-s><M-[hjkl]> I guess?

-- Unified go-to-win a la prefix-c but for both tmux and vim Each window/pane gets an identifier to stick in tmux pane status / vim window statusline, and so can be jumped to directly
+- Unified go-to-win a la prefix-c but for both tmux and vim and even better Each window/pane gets an identifier to stick in tmux pane status / vim window statusline, and so can be jumped to directly

+- Undo close.
+Not proper iTerm-style but at least restore window/position, buffer/contents, def feasible.

 Eh:
 - extend one step further, to iTerm/similar splits...